Alibaba Scams And Fraud Guide // How To Avoid Getting Ripped Off When FBA Sourcing

 • Ask for documents - Ask a supplier what documents and certifications they have, such as ISO 9001.
 Always ask for business registration certificates and check the dates.
 Also, ensure that the business certification matches the supplier's information; otherwise, you may be dealing with a reseller.
 Use AIC (https://www.saic.gov.cn/).
 This is China's company registry, and you can look to see if a factory is registered.
 A few things to note are organized by province, so you need to know which province the factory is located in, and you will need to search the company using its Chinese name.

-• Inquire about personalization - if you're dealing with a factory, you should be able to customize your product since they have direct access to the machinery.
+• Inquire about personalization.
+If you're dealing with a factory, you should be able to customize your product since they have direct access to the machinery.

 • Plan a visit, even if you don't plan on going - If they are a legitimate factory, they should be perfectly fine with you visiting; if they make excuses, this should raise red flags.